Emergency Dental CareFor an appointment call our office today at 301-738-2111 or Make an Appointment

 Continue reading for more information on what is considered a dental emergency or call our Rockville, Maryland office immediately at 301-738-2111 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
-When a toothache or another dental emergency strikes, the emergency dentists at Key West Crossing Dental Associates are trained to quickly respond by connecting you with a dentist who can give prompt relief.
+When a toothache or another dental emergency strikes, the emergency team at Key West Crossing Dental Associates are trained to quickly respond by connecting you with a provider who can give prompt relief.
 We handle a wide range of emergency dental issues, which may include: